 How to play:

-- dived your class or groups up into 2 teams, the home team pitches first
+- divide your class or groups up into 2 teams, the home team pitches first

 - one person from the home team steps up to bat (if you lay out the room as the stadium with bases and a pitchers mound, then the person literally steps up to bat.)